geky/ramrsbd/README.md

 #### Evaluating the errors

-Once we've found our error locations $X_j$, solving for the error magnitudes $Y_j$ is relatively straightforward.
-Kind of.
+Once we've found the error-locations, $X_j$, the next step is to find the error-magnitudes, $Y_j$.

+This step is relatively straightforward... kind of...

 Recall the definition of our syndromes $S_i$: